snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/attribution/index.md

 Each of such variables will be explained below, you should edit these in your `dbt_project.yml` file.
 Further customization can be done via the variables listed in the [configuration page](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/attribution/index.mdx).

-- `snowplow_attribution_start_date`: The start date in UTC for the package to run.
+- `snowplow__attribution_start_date`: The start date in UTC for the package to run.
 Please bear in mind it will process all paths from the path_source (snowplow_unified_views, unless changed) since this date until the timestamp of the last conversion event in the conversions_source for the first run of the package

+Changes to make if not using the default `snowplow_unified` source tables (for path or conversions):
 - `snowplow__conversion_path_source`: The source table for the path information.
 By default it will take values from `{{target.schema ~ '_derived'}}.snowplow_unified_views`
 - `snowplow__conversions_source`: The source table for the conversions & revenue information.
 By default it will take values from `{{target.schema ~ '_derived'}}.snowplow_unified_conversions`
 - `snowplow__conversion_hosts`: `url_hosts` to process, if left empty it will include all

+Optional changes:
 - `snowplow__conversion_clause`: A user defined sql script to filter on specific conversions if needed.
 Defaulted to 'cv_value > 0'
 - `snowplow__path_transforms`: A dictionary of path transforms and their arguments (see [Transform Paths](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md#transform-paths) section)
 - `snowplow__spend_source`: The optional source table for the spend information used to calculate ROAS in the `snowplow_attribution_overview`.
 By default it is empty and will not get processed